What is GraphRAG?

 How Does GraphRAG Handle Large Databases Efficiently?

 Enterprise-scale GraphRAG requires continuous traversal, update, and inference across massive, dynamic graphs.
-TigerGraph is designed for exactly this.

-Key efficiencies include:
+Key efficiencies with advanced platforms include:

 - Parallel query execution across distributed nodes to maintain sub-second latency on billions of relationships.

 - Shared-variable logic for reasoning paths that reuse state, making queries smarter and more efficient.
+The combination of graph + vector techniques also supports hybrid retrieval workflows without sacrificing coherence.

 - Real-time ingestion with zero downtime, allowing updates to enter the graph immediately and reflect in prompt generation.